microsoft/LightGBM/python-package/README.rst

 All requirements from `Build from Sources section <#build-from-sources>`__ apply for this installation option as well.

-For **Windows** users, if you get any errors during installation and there is the warning ``WARNING:LightGBM:Compilation with MSBuild from existing solution file failed.`` in the log.

 .. code:: sh

     git clone --recursive https://github.com/microsoft/LightGBM.git